narwhalacademy/zebra-crossing/README.md

 - Have your organization set up [SecureDrop](https://securedrop.org/).
 Failing that, encourage people to use [OnionShare](https://onionshare.org/) or [Firefox Send](https://send.firefox.com/).

-- Blur faces from photos and videos (e.g. Android [ObscuraCam](https://guardianproject.info/apps/obscuracam/), Youtube [instructions](https://technology.witness.org/2016/02/how-to-use-youtubes-new-blurring-feature-to-protect-identities/))
+- Blur faces from photos and videos (e.g. Android [ObscuraCam](https://guardianproject.info/apps/obscuracam/), Youtube [instructions](https://technology.witness.org/2016/02/how-to-use-youtubes-new-blurring-feature-to-protect-identities/)).

 - Erase media metadata using [these apps](https://www.maketecheasier.com/best-apps-remove-exif-data-from-images/).

 - See Ted Han and Quinn Norton's [Protecting Your Sources When Releasing Sensitive Documents](https://source.opennews.org/articles/how-protect-your-sources-when-releasing-sensitive-/).

 - See Martin Shelton's [Opening Secure Channels for Confidential Tips](https://source.opennews.org/articles/opening-secure-channels-confidential-tips/).

+#### Protect your data

+- Make sure you're using an email/storage provider that's not owned/linked to a state or organization that you're reporting on.

+- Better yet, move all of your work onto end-to-end encrypted platforms.
+(E.g. [Protonmail]([https://protonmail.com/](https://protonmail.com/) or [Tutanota](https://tutanota.com/) for email, store documents in a [Tresorit](https://tresorit.com/) or [SpiderOak](https://spideroak.com/) cloud.)
+Be aware that [courts can compel Google to hand over all of your data](https://medium.com/@tinfoilpress/newsrooms-lets-talk-about-g-suite-1672a36eb235).

+- Store sensitive data in a password-protected cloud or external storage device as much as possible.
+See the `Lock up sensitive files` section above.

+- Remember to permanently erase sensitive files from your laptop/desktop: use [Eraser for Windows](https://eraser.heidi.ie/) and [File Shredder for Mac](https://apps.apple.com/us/app/fileshredder/id418094085?mt=12).

 #### For more information